IDMNYU/DM1143-IdeationandPrototyping-FA16-Duff/creative_process.md

 ###Annotated Bibliography

 You will write an annotated bibliography as a team.
 I recommend using google docs to collaboratively write.
+The bare minimum of sources is five.

 Using [Purdue OWL Annotated Bibliography Guidelines](https://owl.english.purdue.edu/owl/resource/614/01/), summarize, assess, and reflect.